CarlvinJerry/sources/content/home/posts.md

 weight = 60  # Order that this section will appear.

-title = "The Beyond Raw Data Blog" subtitle = "Fitting a thousand stories in a nutshell..."
+title = "The Beyond Raw Data Blog" subtitle = "Data Stories, Analytics and Visualization..." #Fitting a thousand stories in a nutshell..

 [content]
   # Page type to display.
 E.g. post, talk, or publication.